urmaspitsi/mt/README.md

 * Baseline estimate with constant prediction errors on the test set: 'mae'=36 and 'rmse'=41.
 * Best model prediction errors on the test set: 'mae'=18 and 'rmse'=23.

 Best model was in fact quite simplistic and 'naive' approach using RandomForestClassifier as predictor.
+Main motivation for choosing this type of solution was that I wanted to implement rather quickly a robust model that works.
+Timeframe was critical for me, so that priority was to get something working and prepare [presentation](https://github.com/urmaspitsi/mt/blob/master/explorer.ipynb) with some useful visuals.
-I am pretty sure it is far from optimal.
+I am pretty sure the chosen model and its' implementation is far from optimal.

 #### Model logic:
 * loop through train set